-"Development" means any of the uses, activities, or operations on land[;],or in or under water, that occur within the special management area [that are included below, but not those uses, activities, or operations excluded in paragraph (2)] as follows.
+"Development" means any of the uses, activities, or operations on land[;],or in or under water, that occur within the special management area [that are included below, but not those uses, activities, or operations excluded in paragraph (2)], as follows.

-- (1) "Development" includes but is not limited to the following: - (A) The placement or erection of any solid material, or any gaseous, liquid, solid, or thermal waste; - (B) Grading, removing, dredging, mining, or extraction of any materials; - .
-(C) Change in the density or intensity of use of land, including but not limited to the division or subdivision of land; - (D) Change in the intensity of use [ef water], ecology [related thereto], or [ef] access [thereto; and] to water; - (E) Construction, reconstruction, [demolition] or alteration of the size of any structure[-]; or - (F) Construction or reconstruction of a dwelling unit situated on a shoreline lot or a lot that is impacted by waves, storm surges, high tide, or shoreline erosion, including additions that exceed 300 square feet; - (G) Construction or reconstruction of a dwelling unit when the dwelling unit and related garages, carports, covered lanais, and accessory structures have an aggregate floor area of 7,500 square feet or more. - (H) Construction or reconstruction of a dwelling unit that is part of a larger development of three or more dwelling units.
+- (1) "Development" includes but is not limited to the following: - (A) The placement or erection of any solid material, or any gaseous, liquid, solid, or thermal waste; - (B) Grading, removing, dredging, mining, or extraction of any materials; - (C) Change in the density or intensity of use of land, including but not limited to the division or subdivision of land: - (D) Change in the intensity of use [of water], ecology [related thereto], or [of] access [thereto; and] to water; - (E) Construction, reconstruction, [demolition] or alteration of the size of any structure[-]; - (F) Construction or reconstruction of a dwelling unit situated on a shoreline lot or a lot that is impacted by waves, storm surges, high tide, or shoreline erosion, including additions that exceed 300 square feet;

+- (G) Construction or reconstruction of a dwelling unit when the dwelling unit and related garages, carports, covered lanais, and accessory structures have an aggregate floor area of 7,500 square feet or more; or - (H) Construction or reconstruction of a dwelling unit that is part of a larger development of three or more dwelling units. - (2) "Development" does not include the following: - (A) Construction or reconstruction of a [single-family residence]